 Per Page:

-Notre Dame Cathedral in Saigon (Ho Chi Minh City) was built by French colonists from 1877 to 1880.
-The neo-Romanesque structure was constructed using stained-glass windows imported from Chartres and bricks from Marseilles.
-Masses are conducted in Vietnamese and English.
+Notre Dame Cathedral in Ho Chi Minh City (aka Saigon) was built by French colonists from 1877 to 1880.
+The neo-Romanesque structure used stained-glass windows imported from Chartres, France, and bricks from Marseille, France.

-The Central Post Office in Saigon (Ho Chi Minh City), Vietnam, was built during the period of French control, originally erected in the 1860s using Gustave Eiffel’s design and reconstructed in its current form between 1886 and 1891 by architect Auguste Vildieu.
-The post office is a mix of Gothic, Renaissance, and French colonial styles with Asian decorations.
-On January 13, 1863, the post office opened to the public and issued its first stamp.
-The Post Office is one of the city’s oldest buildings and one of the most- famous and iconic attractions in Saigon.
+The Central Post Office in Ho Chi Minh City (aka Saigon), Vietnam, was built in the 1860s using Gustave Eiffel’s design and reconstructed in its current form between 1886 and 1891 by architect Auguste Vildieu.
+The Post Office is one of the city’s oldest buildings and one of the most iconic attractions in Saigon.

-Reunification Palace in Saigon (Ho Chi Minh City).
-The palace was built between 1962 and 1966 on the site of the former Norodom Palace.
+Reunification Palace in Ho Chi Minh City (Saigon).
+The palace -- now a museum -- was built between 1962 and 1966 on the site of the former Norodom Palace.
 It was the official headquarters and residence of the president of South Vietnam.
-The building was captured by North Vietnamese forces on 30 April 1975 and is now a museum with exhibits frozen in time from 1975.

-The Municipal Theater in Saigon (Ho Chi Minh City) is also known as the Saigon Opera House.
-Built in 1897, it is a fine example of French colonial architecture.
-The building was used as the home of the Lower House of the Assembly of South Vietnam from 1956 to 1975.
+The Municipal Theater in Ho Chi Minh City (Saigon), Vietnam, is also known as the Saigon Opera House.
+Built in 1897, the building was used as the home of the Lower House of the Assembly of South Vietnam from 1956 to 1975.
 It functioned as a theater after that date and was restored in 1995.